Introduction

 Introduction to Stream Processing in FME

-A tutorial on working with streams in FME Form (formerly FME Desktop) and Flow while covering a few different scenarios in our Demos.
+A tutorial on working with streams in FME Form and Flow while covering a few different scenarios in our Demos.

 FME Form Tips for Working with Continuous Data Streams

-Working with high-volume data streams in FME requires a different approach compared to normal batch workflows that you are likely familiar with.
+Working with high-volume data streams in FME requires a different approach than the batch workflows you are likely familiar with.

 Writing to Databases When Running in Stream Mode

 An overview of writing data when running in stream mode.
-It focuses on support for databases and data lakes.
+It focuses on database and data lake support.

 Windowing Data Streams in FME